What comes first... your beliefs, which turn into thoughts, which triggers a neuronal response in the brain, which turns into an emotion... OR...

 Claire has a memory from 2 years ago when she turned around for a minute and her son fell and hurt his knee and cried.
 The thoughts come that she’s such a bad mother for doing this and she feels horrible.

 But WHY is her brain telling her this?
-It was two years ago… and my scumbag brain is showing me these memories now… why?!
+It was two years ago… and her scumbag brain is showing me these memories now… why?!

 There’s a lesson herein that took me a long time to figure out.
 If you have an interest in such thoughts, then they will bother you.
 You are interested in turning over that story in your head… did I really do enough?
 Could I have done better?
 Maybe I could have done this or that differently.
 Without the interest in the thoughts, they will cease to exist.